maxviazov/Spring-Frameworks-/Upgrading-to-Spring-Framework-5.x.md

 Next up, Spring Framework 5.2 is expected to go GA in July 2019.

 ## Upgrading to Version 5.2

+### Core Container

+Spring's annotation retrieval algorithms have been completely revised for efficiency and consistency, as well as for potential optimizations through annotation presence hints (e.g. from a compile-time index).
+This may have side effects, e.g. finding annotations in places where they haven't been found before or not finding annotations anymore where they have previously been found accidentally.
+While we don't expect common Spring applications to be affected, annotation declaration accidents in application code may get uncovered when you upgrade to 5.2. [e.g. [gh-22766]](https://github.com/spring-projects/spring-framework/issues/22766)

 ### Web Applications